Montreal fishing spots

 Another float tube fishing season is in the books.
 Safe to say, that I won't be doing much more float tubing until 2025 at this point.
 Throughout 2024, I did a bit less float tube fishing than in the past couple seasons, and consequently, landed less fish than usual.

-Being that safe ice around town was mostly gone by late February, I attempted to start off the season in early March, at one of my warm water spots that typically produce some pike and bass.
+Being that safe ice around town was mostly gone by late February, I attempted to start off the season in early March, at one of my warm water spots that typically produced some pike and bass.
 On my first outing, I popped one of the air bladders while inflating it, despite having tested it the previous night at home.
 As I was in waders, and about 1 hour's drive from home, I decided to wade the swampy shoreline instead.
 Wading in the muddy silt was quite tough, but I managed to land a few small fish.

 Unfortunately, I was not able to find replacement bladders anywhere, but luckily, I still had a spare with a slow leak in the seam, which meant I'd need to refill every few hours during any given outing.
 Not the end of the world.
 I returned to the spot about 1 week later.
 While I was able to get out in my float tube, the bite was off, I only managed to hook one small pike, but lost it near the float tube.

 I spent the next few weeks wading or still fishing, and by the time I got on the float tube again it was already the second week in May, shortly after pike season re-opened.
-The the spot has been slow over the past few seasons, but I did OK this time, landing 4 pike, as well as an incidental largemouth bass.
+The spot has been slow over the past few seasons, but I did OK this time, landing 4 pike, as well as an incidental largemouth bass.

 By far, the biggest surprise of the day was a nice 4 lbs tench that hit a big spinner I was casting.
 Being that Tench are normally bottom feeders caught while still fishing, it was the last thing I was expecting.